Plot: After his 16-year-old daughter goes missing, a desperate father breaks into her laptop to look for clues to find her – Searching.

 Released: August 2018

-There have been a few films now that have attempted the “gimmick” of telling a film entirely through a computer screen, there was the entirely forgettable Open Windows and the surprisingly entertaining Unfriended.
-But when it comes to Searching the choice of filming style not only doesn’t feel like a gimmick but also manages to make FaceTime barely-illuminated footage harrowing in a way that I haven’t seen in a film since Lake Mungo.
+There have been a few films now that have attempted the “gimmick” of telling a film entirely through a computer screen.
+There was the entirely forgettable Open Windows and the entertaining Unfriended.
+But with Searching the choice of filming style not only doesn’t feel like a gimmick but also makes FaceTime barely illuminated footage harrowing in a way that I haven’t seen in a film since Lake Mungo.
 Take note makers of Paranormal Activity films!

 I said the same thing when watching Unfriended, this style is in no way suited to being watched on a cinema screen, in fact, I would argue that the best way to watch the film is on a computer screen, with director Aneesh Chaganty using practically app or social media website to further the plot, on a big screen it doesn’t feel right as that’s not how you’re used to seeing them.